Top 10 Scenic Roads Loch Lomond

 11miles

 Drymen to Balmaha has a bus service, but that doesn't go any further than Balmaha car park.
 This dead-end road (B837) to Rowardennan runs close to the eastern shores of Loch Lomond.
-It's pretty and popular, especially as Rowardennan is the starting point for a climb up Ben Lomond and Balmaha is one of the most visited places in the National Park.
+It's pretty and popular, especially as Rowardennan is the starting point for a climb up Ben Lomond and Balmaha which are some of the most visited places in the National Park.
 Read more about the highlights along this road in our guide.
-We also have additional guides for Drymen, Balmaha, Rowardennan, Milarrochy Bay and camping in East Loch Lomond.
+We also have additional guides for Drymen, Balmaha, Rowardennan, Milarrochy Bay, and camping in East Loch Lomond.

 B837 from Drymen to Rowardennan